binguliki/LSTM-Scratch-Implementation/README.md

 ## Features

-- Implementation of LSTM from scratch in C++
+- Implementation of LSTM from scratch in C++ (It includes Embedding layer for input embedding and Output passed through a softmax function).
-- Custom dataset loading and preprocessing
+- Custom dataset loading and preprocessing.
-- Training and evaluation scripts
+- Training and evaluation scripts.
-- Visualization of training metrics
+- Visualization of training metrics.

 ## File Structure